Kiss Tomorrow Goodbye (True Detective): 1990

 After his interrogation, Hays leaves with Jones (Jon Tenney) to a bar.
 Jones claims that the investigation focuses on Julie, and they are still waiting to see if she committed the robbery or if she was a customer at the Walgreens.
 Later, Hays goes home with his family, that includes his kids and wife, Amelia.
 Amelia is writing a book about the Purcells, and is surprised when Hays reveals that Julie is alive.

 2015

 Driven by Henry (Ray Fisher), Hays visits some of the old establishments he investigated.
 During a conversation, he expresses to miss Amelia and also shares frustration with the interview.
 He is forced to return.
-Before the interview, Elisa (Sarah Gadon) shares some theories that circulated in Internet, such as suggesting that the dolls were sign of a pedophile ring.
+Before the interview, Elisa (Sarah Gadon) shares some theories that circulated in Internet, such as suggesting that the dolls were a sign of a pedophile ring.

 After the interview, Hays dines with Henry and family.
 Hays mentions wanting to see his daughter Rebecca, who is living in Los Angeles.
 He exhibits some confusion and memory problems, prompting Henry to leave the table in frustration.
 Suddenly, Hays finds himself in the street and in pajamas, with no idea of how he got there in the middle of the night.
 He is horrified to find himself in front of a demolished house.